20 Real Estate Business Cards (+ Examples & Templates)

 (Source: Zazzle)

-Use humor on your real estate business cards to highlight your personality to potential clients.
-This card in particular focuses on real estate referrals and can be used in conjunction with traditional business cards.
-Referral business cards can be given to past clients or someone you meet who is not interested in buying or selling at the moment but has a friend, colleague, or family member who is looking for a real estate agent.
+Why we like it: Use humor on your business cards to highlight your personality to potential clients.
+This card focuses on real estate referrals and can be used in conjunction with traditional business cards.
+Referral business cards can be given to past clients or someone you meet who is not interested in buying or selling at the moment but has a friend, colleague, or family member looking for a real estate agent.

 8. Make Your Realtor Business Cards Pop